omnixent/docs/configuration/jwt-authorization.md

 # Authorization

-At the moment, omnixent only accepts JWT as an authorization method.
 **JWT must be passed with a custom `x-omnixent-auth` HTTP header.**

 Just like with all the other configurations, you can configure JWT authorization with an environment variable: